DhavalW/debug-pest/README.md

 ```

 ### Note
-this deviates slightly from the norm set by debug.
+This implementation deviates slightly from the norm set by debug.
 The topmost namespace is not your app's name, but the log level.
 This is to allow configs like : <br>
-- ('errors:*, -logs:*, -warnings:*') : Show all errors, but suppress logs & warnings, irrespective of module
+- ('errors:* , -logs:* , -warnings:* ') : Show all errors, but suppress logs & warnings, irrespective of module

 ### Roadmap
-- Output to file(s) - with web based filtered log viewer.
+- Output to file(s), paired with a web based filtered log viewer.